bohnelang/make_sftp_chroot_environmant/Readme.md

 # Secure environment for SFTP user.

 ## User cannot login by ssh.
-## Only upload files to a sub-directory  in the 'home' directory is possible.
+## Only upload files by sftp to a sub-directory  in the 'home' directory is possible.
 ## User cannot leave this home directory.
 This directory this a jail.

 The script changes: